matthewwest55/robotics_final_project_sp24_jake_nat_katherine_matt/README.md

 ----

 `permuteRobot.m`
 This file runs the MatLab library for generating our joint positions to get the marker onto the board (which we consider a plane.)
 See `correct_size_2.csv` for an example of the output.
+Note that in this file, we had to adjust the plane values because the end effector was not the same as in real-life (since the model we used in MatLab did not have the marker attached.)
+To deal with this, we adjusted off-center values proportional to how far they were from the center.

 -----